VMware ESXi Patch Tracker

 On this site you can find extensive information about VMware ESXi (version 5.0 and later) patches as soon as they are released.
 All the information that is available here is created in a fully automated way and updated regularly (currently every hour), so that it is always up to date without requiring any manual intervention by me or anyone else!

 But that does not mean that you need to check this web site for updates every hour.
-You can easily subscribe to it through RSS/Atom feeds (one for each ESXi version and one combining all versions) or E-Mail.
+You can easily subscribe to it through RSS/Atom feeds (one for each ESXi version and one combining all versions).
 You can also follow the bot @ESXiPatches on Twitter that will automatically send out a tweet whenever an ESXi patch is released.
-All these subscription services are currently delivered through Google Feedburner.
-Use the links in the top right corner to access them!
+Use the links in the top right corner to access the subscription services!

 If you are managing your ESXi hosts with vCenter then you should use the vCenter integrated VMware Update Manager (VUM) to patch your hosts.
 Once you have VUM properly configured to synchronize with the VMware Online Depot then you will find new patches in its repository right when (or shortly after) they have been announced here.